stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

 module load  Singularity_Workshop/1.0
 ```

+Please start the images inside the Jupyter environment.
+We do not want to load them on the frontend!

 # Module Names are Unique

 On COSMOS-SENS we have a common folder where you can 'publish' your modules for all users of COSMOS-SENS's **sens-gr01** group.